ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ##
 ### Creating a Group
-1. First type `sudo groupadd user42` to create a group
+1. Type `sudo groupadd user42` to create a group
-2. Then type `sudo groupadd evaluating` to create an evaluating group
+2. Type`sudo groupadd evaluating` to create an evaluating group
-3. Lastly type `getent group` to check if the group has been created
+3. Type `getent group` to check if the group has been created

 ##
 ### Creating a User and Assigning Them Into The Group
-1. First type `cut -d: -f1 /etc/passwd` to check all local users
+1. Type `cut -d: -f1 /etc/passwd` to check all local users
-2. Type `sudo adduser new_username` to create a username - write down your new_username, as you will need this later on.
+2. Type `sudo adduser new_username` to create a username
-- 2.1 Type `sudo usermod -aG user42 your_username`
+- Type `sudo usermod -aG user42 your_username`
-- 2.2 Type `sudo usermod -aG evaluating your_new_username`
+- Type `sudo usermod -aG evaluating your_new_username`
 3. Type `getent group user42` to check if the user is the group
 4. Type `getent group evaluating` to check the group
 5. Type `groups` to see which groups the user account belongs to
-6. Lastly type `chage -l your_new_username` to check if the password rules are working in users
+6. Type `chage -l your_new_username` to check if the password rules are working

 ##
 ### Creating sudo.log